pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Science is a way to keep from fooling ourselves and each other."
 --Neil deGrasse Tyson

-"This adventure is made possible by generations of searchers strictly adhering to a simple set of rules: Test ideas by experiment and observation; Build on those ideas that pass the test; Reject the ones that fail; Follow the evidence wherever it leads; And question everything.
+"This adventure is made possible by generations of searchers strictly adhering to a simple set of rules: Test ideas by experiment and observation.
+Build on those ideas that pass the test.
+Reject the ones that fail.
+Follow the evidence wherever it leads.
+And question everything.
 Accept these terms, and the Cosmos is yours."
 --Neil deGrasse Tyson

+"It's not enough to be right; you also hav eto be effective."
+--Neil deGrasse Tyson's dad

 "A scholar who cherishes the love of comfort is not fit to be deemed a scholar."
 --Lao Tzu